Jung-Eun Kim

 Research Focus of Our Group

-In our group, we care about trustworthy, interpretable, and efficient AI/deep learning.
+Our group cares about trustworthy, efficient, and interpretable AI/deep learning.
 We identify how models can go wrong and answer why.
-We fundamentally anatomize neural networks to understand and verify what is invariant in them and what causes failure modes/safety risks/vulnerabilities/biases.
-Deep learning is used to be generalized for high-dimensional problems – if you already know what to encounter, you must program it instead.
-However, such aforementioned issues hurt the generalizability and exacerbate memorization behaviors of AI/deep learning models.
-Also, when these issues meet efficiency considerations, we may gain or lose something.
-So, like a heart surgeon, we open the heart of a neural network architecture, look into it, interpret it, and cure it.
-This is our mission, and we are savvy about them.
+We fundamentally anatomize neural networks to understand and verify what is invariant in them and what causes failure modes/safety risks/vulnerabilities.
+Deep learning is used to generalize to high-dimensional problems – if you already know what to encounter, you must program it instead.
+However, such aforementioned issues hurt generalizability and exacerbate memorization behaviors of AI/deep learning models.
+Also, when these issues meet efficiency considerations, models may gain or lose something.
+So, we open the heart of a neural network architecture, look into it, interpret it, and cure it.
+These are our mission, and we are savvy about them.

 Media Coverage